LeonardoDL/Laminaria/README.md

 - Round Robin shuffling mode
 - Customize Intershuffle.
 Stay more often on the same playlist or not always change.
 - Remove Playback music limit (Currently it's 500)

+### Trivia

+Laminaria is a genus of brown algae commonly called "kelp".
+The color scheme is also based on it (blue for the sea and yellow/brown for the kelp).